engin100/980/labs/lab-2.md

   - B (x1 - right): defines the right edge of our area of the small box
   - C (y = sin(x) + 2): this is the function that we want to evaluate.
 We are calculating the area under this function.
   - D (area in single cell): This is the area in the single small box from x0 to x1.
-  - E (area in while domain): This is the sum of all of the small areas.
+  - E (area in whole domain): This is the sum of all of the small areas.
   - F: There are indicators of the start cell and end cell for the calculation.
 We will get more sophisticated in this as the semester progresses, but for now, this really just indicates when column B (x1) is 10.0.
-- There should be 2 plots (charts, in google speak):
+- There should be 2 plots (charts, in Google Sheets):
   - A plot of “y = sin(x) + 2” (column C) from row 8 to row 17 (C8:C17)
   - A plot of “area in whole domain” (column E) from E8:E17

 Just so we are all on the same page, according to this calculation, the total area under the curve at this point should be 21.96 (in cell E17).

-Make a copy of this page (File - Make a copy) and place it somewhere in your own google drive directory.
-You could download this as an excel spreadsheet if you would like also and do all of this on your computer with Excel.
+Make a copy of this page (File - Make a copy) and place it somewhere in your own Google Drive directory.
+You could download this as an Excel spreadsheet if you would like also and do all of this on your computer with Excel.

 Using your personal copy, let’s change some things and see what happens: